Universe

 Import suiji module first before use any random functions from it.

 For functions that generate various random numbers or randomly shuffle, a random number generator object (rng) is required as both input and output arguments.
 And the original rng should be created by function gen-rng, with an integer as the argument of seed.
-This calling style seems to be a little inconvenient, as it is limited by the programming paradigm.
 For function discrete, the given probalilities of the discrete events should be preprocessed by function discrete-preproc, whose output serves as an input argument of discrete.

-Another set of functions with the same functionality provides higher performance (about 3 times faster) and has the suffix -f in their names.
+Another set of functions with the same functionality provides higher performance and has the suffix -f in their names.
 For example, gen-rng-f and integers-f are the fast versions of gen-rng and integers, respectively.
+It is recommended to always use the function version accelerated by the plugin.

 The code below generates several random permutations of 0 to 9.
 Each time after function shuffle-f is called, the value of variable rng is updated, so generated permutations are different.